An Intimate Look at Echoes' Mid-Week Respite in Makati

 One look at Warehouse Eight’s doorstep undeniably spills curiosity to think through.
 And to step foot inside, one floor up to their pantry is something guests won’t be able to unsee.
 It's not just the warm lighting, simple furniture, and high ceilings; the people make the small pantry a spacious comfort zone just by being in it.

-What makes “Before Midnight” a worthy and unique mid-week escape, is its exclusivity and a rather brilliant concept of putting together 25 people in an intimate setting.
-Every person has a clear branding that could have easily been overlooked in a larger setting.
+What makes “Before Midnight” a worthy and unique mid-week escape, is its exclusivity and the thought of putting together 25 people in an intimate setting.
+Every person has clear branding that could have easily been overlooked in a larger setting.
 Here, the word "stranger" has a lighter meaning.
 Meet a fan of avocados and another of pizza with pineapples, someone with a penchant for memes, someone who prefers Star Trek over Star Wars, and, well, a writer who obsesses over the point of contentions.
 Everyone's here—introverts, extroverts, ambiverts—and everyone's schmoozing, and it all happens naturally.

 There's nothing like your favorite musicians to serenade your night away.
 However, “Before Midnight" keeps their audience on their toes as they keep the featured musicians behind closed doors, revealing the artists on the day of the event, resonating the beauty of surprise and spontaneity.
 And because it's a quaint place, the chances of meeting the musicians up close—even having a beer with them—are undeniably high.
 Guests can also take center stage because by "conclusion-o'clock," the floor frees for an open jam.